Syntax

 Sequences

-Sequences can hold any number of items except null.
-All elements are indexed with integers starting with number 1.
-Compared to tables, sequences are twice as fast when adding values to them.
-The insert, delete, indexing, and assignment statements as well as the operators described above can be applied to sequences, too.
+Sequences can hold any number of items with the exception of null.
+All elements are indexed by integers starting from 1.
+Compared to tables, sequences are twice as fast when adding values.
+The insert, delete, the indexing and assignment statements as well as the operators previously described, do all work with sequences, too.

 > s := seq(1, 1, 'donald', true):